Environmental Public Health Tracking: Glossary of Terms

 GEOCODE - The process of identifying the coordinates (longitude and latitude) of a location.
 This process is used so data and information can be shown on maps.

-GESTATION - The period between conception and birth, usually about 280 days.
+GESTATION - The period between conception and birth, usually about 280 days in humans.

 GROUNDWATER - Water found beneath the earth's surface that fills pores between materials, such as sand, soil, or gravel.

 HAZARD - A generic term for any situation or state of events that poses a threat to human health.

-HEALTH - A state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.
+HEALTH - A state of complete physical, mental, and social well-being and not merely the absence of disease.

-HEART ATTACK - A heart attack is an acute health event in which one of more regions of the heart muscle experience a severe or prolonged decrease in oxygen supply caused by a blocked blood flow to the heart muscle.
+HEART ATTACK - A heart attack is a brief and severe health event in which the heart doesn't get enough oxygen.
+This decrease in oxygen is caused by blocked blood flow to the heart muscle.
 A heart attack is also called a myocardial infarction (MI).

 HIGH-RISK GROUP - A group of people who are more likely than other groups to experience a specific exposure or develop a certain disease.

 HISPANIC (ETHNICITY) - A person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin, regardless of race.
-Also known as Latino.
+Also known as Latino/Latina/Latinx.

 HYPOPLASTIC LEFT HEART SYNDROME - An underdeveloped left side of the heart that is present at birth.
 The underdevelopment causes a decrease in blood flow through the body.

 HYPOSPADIAS - A condition that is present at birth (that is, congenital) in which the opening of the urethra is located below its normal location.
-This condition is caused by incomplete development of the urethra in utero between 8 and 20 weeks of gestation.
+This condition is caused by incomplete development of the urethra between 8 and 20 weeks of gestation.